cafhov/chinesegraves/pages/stories.md

 ## Stories about the people at the cemetery

-Read stories about the people who have been interred at the Melbourne General Cemetery.
-They have ordinary lives of people striving to find a better life for themselves and their families.
+Read about the people who have been interred at the Melbourne General Cemetery.
+They have ordinary and extraordinary lives of people striving to find a better life for themselves and their families.

 ## Ernest Leong Gie